amirhakimnejad/UnityGoogleCredentials/README.md

 Because we are using a android feature, you cant test this on editor, you need to build to android device or emulator.

 ## Getting Started
-Please check the [Manual](Manual/MANUAL.md) for more information about, how this pluggin works and how to used.
+Please check the [Manual](Manual/MANUAL.md) for more information about how this pluggin works and how to used.